MarcusAfolabi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. Save current state of directory

-8-cwd_state: Bash script that writes into the file ls_cwd_content the result of the command ls -la
+8-cwd state: Bash script that writes into the file ls cwd content the result of the command ls -la

+9. Duplicate last line

+9-duplicate_last_line: Bash script that duplicates the last line of the file iacta